 Each Amvic ICF form consists of two moulded flame-retardant EPS panels separated by polypropylene webs.
 The polypropylene web ties/spacers are sized to maintain core widths of 150 and 200mm.
 The forms come in straight and 90° plan sections.
 The units are erected as a formwork into which vertical and horizontal reinforcement is placed and then filled with concrete, resulting in an insulated, monolithic concrete wall of uniform thickness.

-The standard EPS panels are 400mm high and 1200mm in length, with a thickness of 64mm, 75mm or 100mm.
-The panels are manufactured from fire retardant grade EPS in accordance with IS EN 13163^[1] without the use of HCFC's.
-The minimum density is 24kg/m3.
+Each EPS side panel is 400mm high and 1200mm in length, with a thickness of 64mm, 75mm, 85mm or 100mm.
+The panels are manufactured from fire retardant grade EPS in accordance with IS EN 13163[2] without the use of HCFC's.
+The minimum density is 24kg/m.